jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

 }
 ```

 This syntax is smart in that you don't have to list and name an attribute but rather rely on an implicit 'value' attribute.
-Still I propose to do exactly that.
+Still, I propose to make that attribute explicit.
 New syntax would be:

 ```jayvee
 valuetype CorrelationCoefficient {